Honey: Nutrition

+Honey is 17% water and 82% carbohydrates, and has negligible content of dietary fiber and protein, while containing no fat (table).
+Honey supplies no micronutrients in significant content (table).
+In a reference amount of 100 g, honey supplies 300 calories (table).

 Sugar profile

-A mixture of sugars and other carbohydrates, honey is mainly fructose (about 38%) and glucose (about 32%), with remaining sugars including maltose, sucrose, and other complex carbohydrates.
-Its glycemic index ranges from 31 to 78, depending on the variety.
+Honey is mainly fructose (41% of sugars) and glucose (36%) (table), with remaining sugars including galactose, maltose, and sucrose, each supplying 3% or less of total sugars (table, USDA reference).

+The glycemic index of honey has a possible range of 31–78, depending on the variety.

 The specific composition, color, aroma, and flavor of any batch of honey depend on the flowers foraged by bees that produced the honey.

-One 1980 study found that mixed floral honey from several United States regions typically contains the following: